listato/Logarithmic-Quantization-of-Parameters-in-Neural-Networks/README.md

 If it is useful to you, please consider citing the following paper.

-> A Deep Look into Logarithmic Quantization of Model Parameters in Neural Networks, Jingyong Cai, Masashi Takemoto and Hironori Nakajo, Proceedings of The 10th International Conference on Advances in Information Technology (IAIT2018)
+> Jingyong Cai, Masashi Takemoto, and Hironori Nakajo.
+2018.
+A Deep Look into Logarithmic Quantization of Model Parameters in Neural Networks.
+In The 10th International Conference on Advances in Information Technology (IAIT2018), December 10–13, 2018, Bangkok, Thailand.
+ACM, New York, NY, USA, 8 pages. https://doi.org/10.1145/3291280.3291800

 ## Note